SILVER CUP (TEMBLADERA) OR WINE TASTING CUP. 18TH CENTURY.

 Reference: ZE368

-Tembladera or catavinos.
+Wine-tasting glass or wine cup.
 Silver.
-Century XVIII.
-Container known as catavinos or tembladera (as it does not have a foot) made of silver in its color with two flat “ce” shaped handles topped by volutes and decorated with wavy elements on the outside, which has a decoration on the edge (on the outside ) of simple plant elements alternating with simple geometric elements made with lines and dots.
-In the background, inside, a plant element appears.
-In Spanish silversmithing, Baroque trends were maintained during almost the first two thirds of the 18th century, except in the capital, where Rococo forms were already introduced without displacing the previous ones.
-It would not be until 1740 when French silversmiths introduced these innovations in Madrid, which would slowly spread to the rest of the centers, depending on areas and masters.
-This survival of the 17th century forms can be seen in the fact that bernegales tembladeras were, in general, more common pieces in the 17th century, remaining during the 18th century relegated to centers far from the main creative areas.
+18th century.
+A vessel known as a wine-tasting glass or tembladera (since it has no foot), made of silver in its natural color, with two flat, C-shaped handles topped with scrolls and decorated with undulating elements on the exterior.
+The rim (outside) is decorated with simple vegetal motifs alternating with simple geometric elements created with lines and dots.
+A vegetal motif appears on the inside bottom.
+In Spanish silversmithing, Baroque trends persisted for almost the first two-thirds of the 18th century, except in the capital, where Rococo forms were introduced without displacing the earlier styles.
+It wasn't until 1740 that French silversmiths introduced these innovations to Madrid, which then spread slowly to other centers, depending on the region and the master craftsman.
+This persistence of 17th-century forms can be seen in the fact that bernegales tembladeras were, in general, more common pieces in the 17th century, becoming relegated during the 18th century to centers far removed from the main areas of production.
 Weight: 91 grams.

 · Size: 14,5x11x3,5 cms